-Driving through France, heading to my house sit in a village near Coulommiers, in the Grand Mourin valley, Ile de France I was excited about the opportunity to stay in a regional home.
-I knew I’d enjoy the company of four lively dogs and a clutch of hens.
-Last year I had answered one of the adverts on my own website for a housesitter to care for a household of pets while the owner went on holiday.
-This year I returned to the same home, familiar with the pets and the household routines, I would be able to spend more time learning about the local area and of sampling the traditional foods.
+Driving through France, heading to a house-sit in a village near Coulommiers, in the Grand Mourin valley, Ile de France I was excited about the opportunity to stay in a regional home.
+I knew I’d enjoy the company of four lively dogs and a clutch of hens as I’d also stayed the year before.
+A return meant I would be able to spend more time learning about the local area and of sampling the traditional foods.

 Living the life of a local on a housesitting holiday in France

 On our first evening together the homeowner said we had been invited over for supper by neighbours.
 We dined on raclette, and naturally the country’s state of affairs was debated over several bottles of wine.
 My French was somewhat challenged, but I certainly enjoyed the company and the lively discussion.

 The next morning after waving goodbye to my hostess, I set about organising my free time.
 Each morning I would tend to the hens, walk the dogs and bring in wood for the fire.
 In the evenings I would bring in the hens, feed the dogs and check all was well around the property before making a fire and settling in for the night.
 The rest of the time was my own.

 In the centre of Coulommiers I discovered the Church of Saint Denys, the original tower of which dated back to 1413.
 In 1429 Joan of Arc is reported to have accompanied King Charles VII who stopped here at the original church to pray.